DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TIN24F_SAS_Team_6_0v1_2.md

 The [DIN EN 18222 (Draft)]() specifies the necessary API-endpoints to enhance the searchability of DPPs and to support interactions throughout the lifecycle of a product's DPP. &mdash; It divides the DPP endpoints into 3 methods:

-- **Life Cycle API (Main Methods):** Includes the main GET, PATCH and DELETE functionalities
+- **Life Cycle API (Main Methods):** Includes the main GET, POST, PATCH and DELETE functionalities
 - **Registry API for Register:** Covers access to external methods of the EC Registry, in order to register a new DPP at the registry of the EC
 - **Fine Granular API Operations of the Life Cycle API:** Provides fine-granular access to individual ElementCollections and Elements

 <br>

 **Requests:**
-The important REST-API Calls **GET, PATCH, DELETE**, the necessary parameters as well as request bodies are specified and should be included in the OpenAPI specification like described.
+The important REST-API Calls **GET, POST, PATCH, DELETE**, the necessary parameters as well as request bodies are specified and should be included in the OpenAPI specification like described.

 <br>